42atom/minelog/index.md

    4704 plots of size: 465.568 TiB on-disk, 465.806 TiBe (effective) Plot count for all harvesters: 166472
-Total size of plots: 16.090 PiB, 16.098 PiBe (effective) Estimated network space: 31.089 EiB
+Total size of plots: 16.090 PiB, 16.098 PiBe (effective) Estimated network space: 31.204 EiB
-Expected time to win: 10 hours and 26 minutes
+Expected time to win: 11 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key